 Get Someone on your Side with Medicare

 Hospital observation and Medicare is tricky.
+Whoever thought there would be such a price tag attached to inpatient vs outpatient care.
 Did you know that Boomer Benefits clients can simply call us from the hospital?
 We’ll walk you through exactly what you need to do to ensure coverage.

 Our Client Service Team provides free back-end support for all our Medigap policyholders.
 Reach out to us today to get someone on our side so that you’ll never be alone with Medicare.